June 05, 2025

 Holly Mattix-Kramer, MD, MPH, is a leader, advances clinical knowledge and research, and engages in faculty mentorship as Past National NKF Board President, and current NKF and NKF of Illinois Board member.
 Her multi-level engagement includes serving on the NKF Scientific Advisory Board and NKF KDOQI leadership, advocacy for passing the 2019 Illinois Living Donor Protection Act, continued service as medical consultant for KidneyMobile, and financial support.
 She was 2024 Honoree of the NKFI Board Member Award and is passionate about our Mission.

 Countless incredible heroes contributed to our lifesaving mission over the last 75 years.
-Visit again to see more inspiring stories as we continue to honor and celebrate them during this milestone year.
+Visit our All-Heroes Page to see more inspiring stories as we continue to honor and celebrate them during this milestone year.

 In our 75-year history, we’ve accomplished significant milestones that showcase the incredible impact of your steadfast support: transforming kidney health, one person at a time.
 This is what happens when we put kidney patients first, unite diverse voices to fuel progress, and strategically invest every dollar to create meaningful change.